ProQual CAT1 cable avoidance training with practical locator exercises

 Why Sygma for ProQual CAT1

 Not all CAT1 courses are created equal.
-ProQual CAT1 is independently assessed to a standard above the industry minimum, and Sygma delivers it the way the specification was designed to be taught.
+ProQual CAT1 is accredited to a standard above the industry minimum, and Sygma delivers it the way the specification was designed to be taught.

-ProQual CAT1 is independently assessed by ProQual Accreditations, externally verified to exceed the EUS minimum specification.
+ProQual CAT1 is accredited by ProQual Accreditations and externally audited to exceed the EUSR minimum specification.
 A robust qualification for organisations that value rigorous competency standards.

 Every Mode Assessed

-ProQual CAT1 practical assessment covers all four locating modes and every Genny signal application method using CAT and Genny equipment.
+ProQual CAT1 practical assessment covers all four locating modes and every Genny signal application method using Genny & CAT equipment.

 Specialist Trainers